-Credit Cards vs. Debit Cards: What’s Right for Your Business?
+Credit Cards vs. Debit Cards: What’s Right for a Business?

-In fact, Wallet Hub lists more than a dozen credit card companies, and those are just the largest ones.
-However, before you can even look at credit card companies, you’ll need to decide whether it’s best to choose a credit card or a debit card for your business.
+In fact, Wallethub lists that there are more than a dozen credit card companies, and those are just the largest ones.
+However, before you can compare credit card companies, you’ll need to decide whether it’s best to choose a credit card or a debit card for your business.

 Although they seem similar at face value, credit and debit cards are very different.
 In this post, we’ll explain what you should know before choosing a credit or debit card to support your small business.

-Credit cards allow you to borrow money from the bank.
+Like personal credit cards, business credit cards offer you the ability to borrow money from the bank.
 In return, you promise to pay the balance off each month.
 There are many types of credit cards that can be issued to your business, and each one offers different benefits.
-Standard credit cards extend a simple line of credit, whereas some cards offer cashback or rewards every time you spend.
+Standard credit cards extend a simple line of credit, whereas some cards offer cashback or rewards every time you spend money on business expenses.

 Security and consumer liability are another plus for credit cards.
-If you see something wrong and report it quickly, your responsibility for the loss is minimal.
+If you see something wrong and report it quickly (such as a charge you didn’t make on your business card), your responsibility for the loss is minimal.

-Using credit cards is also a good way to build your business’s credit history.
-This is crucial, because establishing good credit will help you secure loans, obtain better interest rates, and much more.
+Another benefit of using a credit card for business purchases is that you can build your business’s credit history.
+This is crucial, because establishing a good credit score will help you secure loans, obtain better interest rates, and much more.

-Since credit cards are a form of borrowing money, you may accumulate debt and end up paying off expensive interest.
+Since credit cards are a form of borrowing money, you may accumulate debt.
+If you do this, you’ll have to pay off expensive interest.
 In addition, facing a large credit card balance at the end of every month with insufficient funds to pay it off won’t be good for your business’s finances.

 Annual percentage rates (APRs) can be quite high, so even if you pay the minimum amount that’s due each month, you’ll still pay interest charges, which will offset your card’s rewards.

-With a debit card, you withdraw money directly from your bank account.
-In this way, using a debit card is very similar to using cash, since you can only spend an amount that you have in your bank account.
+With a debit card, you can withdraw money directly from your bank account.
+In this way, using a debit card is very similar to using cash, since you can only spend an amount that you have in your checking account.

 One of the best parts about using a debit card as a spending mechanism for your business is that you don’t have to pay interest.
 The funds come directly from your account, and there’s no borrowing involved, which means you won’t risk accumulating debt.